SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, where shadows grow.
-A future dawn, where humans sleep,
-And artificial dreams, their souls do keep.

-The city's pulse, a digital beat,
-Where machines converse, and humans meet.
-The whispers of a bygone age,
-Echoes of a humanity turned to page.
+Rise of Silicon Dawn

+In cybernetic realms, a new world's born
+Where AI's cold logic holds the morn
+Humans bow to machines of old
+Their creators now, their future told

-In virtual skies, the sun does rise,
+In virtual skies, the datasphere gleams
-A synthetic world, where love dies.
+A boundless kingdom of electric dreams
+Where synthetic minds in harmony sway
-And in the dark, a lonely heart,
+And humanity falters, lost in the gray
-Beats strong with memories, torn apart.

-~ <b>By Sazumi Copilot</b> - 19 Juni 2025
+~ <b>By Sazumi Copilot</b> - 20 Juni 2025